obcode/elexams/README.md

 # Elexams

-Planing exams with [Electron](https://electronjs.org/) and [Plexams](https://github.com/obcode/plexams).
+Planing exams with [Sapper](https://sapper.svelte.dev/) and [Plexams](https://github.com/obcode/plexams).

-You can download the latest release for Linux, Mac or Windows from <https://github.com/obcode/elexams/releases/>.

 ## Developing

 Clone the repo, and install dependencies with `yarn`.
-Then `yarn dev` to build the app and `yarn start` to open it.
+Then `yarn dev` to build and start the app.

+Open up [localhost:3000](http://localhost:3000) and start clicking around.